minprog/cs50x-1718-1819/practice/20 recrypt/recrypt.md

 ## Alpha-modulo

 Twenty-six letters in an alphabet is too much.
 We would like to be able to reduce this.
 The goal of this exercise is to map words to a smaller alphabet.
-The program you’re about to make will accept a number `n` between `1` and `26` as command line argument.
+The program you're about to make will accept a number `n` between `1` and `26` as command line argument.
 Your going to map an input text to that number of characters.
 If `n` is `1`, every character of the word will be mapped to `a`.
 If n is `26`, the input text will be left as is.

-The idea is to use a ‘modulated’ alphabet.
-For example, let’s say `n` is 2, you’ll only have the characters  `a` and `b`.
-You can map all other characters by ‘modulating’ them down: ‘a’ will stay ‘a’, ‘b’ will stay ‘b’, ‘c’ will become ‘a’, and ‘d’ will map to ‘b’, ‘e’ to ‘a’ again, etc.
+The idea is to use a ‘modulated' alphabet.
+For example, let's say `n` is 2, you'll only have the characters  `a` and `b`.
+You can map all other characters by ‘modulating' them down: ‘a' will stay ‘a', ‘b' will stay ‘b', ‘c' will become ‘a', and ‘d' will map to ‘b', ‘e' to ‘a' again, etc.

 Have a look at these two examples: